 Trees are a valuable asset to properties for aesthetic and economical reasons.
-Trees provide shade to homes which help with savings on cooling costs as well as being a valuable asset for the value of their property.
+Trees provide shade to homes which help with savings on cooling costs as well as being a valuable asset for the value of your property.
 Large trees account for about 10% of the assessed property value.

 Orleans emphasizes closely monitoring the trees on your property.
-If you have a hazardous tree in your yard, strong winds from a strong storm could break off a branch or even send the whole tree toppling onto your roof.
+If you have a hazardous tree in your yard, strong winds from a storm could break off a branch or even send the whole tree toppling onto your roof.
 There are many warning signs that your tree could be in need of servicing or to be removed entirely to prevent damage or costs in the long run.
-Below we have highlighted 12 signs that your tree could fall or could become in danger of falling.
+Below we have highlighted 12 signs that your tree could fall or become in danger of falling.

 Is the tree leaning significantly in one direction?
-Or are there any new significant changes in the amount of lean in your tree?
+Or are there any new changes in the amount of lean in your tree?

-Is the trees leaf covering thin?
+Is the tree’s leaf covering thin?
 Or are there any larges sections of the tree with no leaves?

 Is the root plate showing any signs of decay or damage?